 1. Making your booking

 The first named person on the booking (“party leader”) must be authorised to make the booking on the basis of these booking conditions by all persons named on the booking and by their parent or guardian for all party members who are under 18 when the booking is made.
 By making a booking, the party leader confirms that he/she is so authorised.
 The party leader is responsible for making all payments due to us.
 The party leader must be at least 18 when the booking is made.

-A binding contract between us comes into existence when we despatch our confirmation invoice to the party leader.
-We both agree that English Law (and no other) will apply to your contract and to any dispute, claim or other matter of any description which arises between us (“claim”) (except as set out below).
-We both also agree that any claim (and whether or not involving any personal injury) must be dealt with under the ABTA arbitration scheme (if the scheme is available for the claim in question and you wish to use it – see clause 14) or by the Courts of England and Wales only unless, in the case of Court proceedings, you live in Scotland or Northern Ireland.
+Where we act as agent our relationship is governed by English law and this will apply to any dispute, claim or other matter of any description which arises between us (“claim”.).
+We both also agree that any claim (and whether or not involving personal injury) must be dealt with under the ABTA arbitration scheme (if the scheme is available for the claim in question - see clause 14 of this Section A) or by the Courts of England and Wales only unless, in the case of Court proceedings, you live in Scotland or Northern Ireland.
 In this case, proceedings must either be brought in the Courts of your home country or those of England and Wales.
 If proceedings are brought in Scotland or Northern Ireland, you may choose to have your contract and claim governed by the law of Scotland/Northern Ireland as applicable (but if you do not so choose, English law will apply).